law-detrimental reliance | deliberate, negligent misrepresentation | fraud | fraudulent inducement |

 Court has Wood shown how she relied on any of TCC's alleged misrepresentations that she did not have to

-took the CSCE, simply noted that students who had failed the CSCE did eventually graduate.
-Also, the fact that
+she took the CSCE, simply noted that students who had failed the CSCE did eventually graduate.
+Also, the

-TCC had approved her application for graduation does not show that Wood did not have to take and pass the
+fact that TCC had approved her application for graduation does not show that Wood did not have to take and

-CSCE as a requirement for graduation.
-Moreover, the clinic director's certification that Wood satisfied the
+pass the CSCE as a requirement for graduation.
+Moreover, the clinic director's certification that Wood satisfied

-internship requirements and the transcript do not show that the CSCE was not a requirement for graduation.
+the internship requirements and the transcript do not show that the CSCE was not a requirement for

 because Wood did not show how she relied on any alleged misrepresentation by TCC.